kim-hansu/kim-hansu.github.io/_pages/teaching.md

 ## 🚧 Will Be Updated Soon
 * Introduction to Robotics (15068001), Undergraduate Course
 * Control of Intelligent Robot Systems (15767001), Undergraduate Course
+* Seminar for Humanities (11374063), Undergraduate Course
 <br/>

 ***